 Engineers have several ways to stop road damage.
 Engineers sometimes replace soil under roads with gravel so that water drains better and there is less frost heave.
 Experts recommend painting roads white to reflect more heat and keep them cooler.
 A cooler road surface helps prevent frozen ground from thawing underneath.

 Pipelines are raised on steel stilts over ice rich terrain, because a buried pipeline can not be insulted adequately (oil requires a temperature of 18°C to flow sufficiently).
 Even when raise on stilts, heat was being transferred down the steel stilts to the permafrost.
-Consequently an elaborate system of radiator fins and sealed tubes containing anhydrous ammonia had to be installed on each vertical support to diffuse the heat in winter. (the cost for the Trans Alaska pipeline skyrocketed from an estimated $900 million to over $8 billion actual cost).
+Consequently an elaborate system of radiator fins and sealed tubes containing anhydrous ammonia had to be installed on each vertical support to diffuse the heat in winter (essentially refrigerating each support).
+The cost for the Trans Alaska pipeline skyrocketed from an estimated $900 million to over $8 billion actual cost.

 Proposals to build a Mackenzie Valley Gas Pipeline will have significant environmental impacts.
 In this case, the proposal is to bury the pipeline to mitigate its environmental footprint and cool the gas so it doesn’t melt the permafrost.
-The Canadian Geographic has an in-depth story on the proposed pipeline and its potential effects: Mackenzie Delta – Canadian Geographic Magazine: In-depth.
 More recently, a proposal has been suggested to export bitumen (from the Alberta oil sands) up the Mackenzie Valley: Pipeline from oilsands to Arctic is feasible: Alberta study – North – CBC News

 See Figure 17.24, 4CE, p.
 555 (Figure 17.26, 3CE, p.
 536) “Special structures for permafrost.”

 Worth reflecting on …